emezac/dawn/README.md

 ### Visualization of Workflow Execution

 The framework supports generating visual representations of workflows using Graphviz, which helps in understanding and debugging complex workflows.
+This feature requires the optional Graphviz dependency (see [Installation and Dependencies](#installation-and-dependencies)).

 #### Usage Example